mtconnect/mtcup/Protocol.md

 * Set the device model of the associated device:
 	`* deviceModel: --multiline--AAAAA\n<XML Fragment>\n--multiline--AAAAA`
   * Note: The XML is expected to be an XML fragment of the `<Device />` intended to be injected into the local device configuration.
+  * *WARNING*: If the device configuration is empty, this SHDR command **MUST** be issued before other commands such as `* mtconnectVersion` or `* device`.
+The only exception is if a device is appropriately defined in the local device configuration *before* the Agent connectes to an adapter.

 Any other command will be logged as a warning.